Resources for Parents

 Ready, Set, Kindergarten! programs (3 - 5 years)

 In this special six session series, families will enjoy stories and activities designed to encourage the development of early learning skills.
 Exploring literacy, science, and math through music, stories, and play will help you and your child get ready for school!
-Ready, Set, Kindergarten! storytime series resumes for the spring on March 8, 2014.
+The Ready, Set, Kindergarten! storytime series resumes for the spring on March 8, 2014.
 Check back for details soon.